Saturday, December 21, 2024

 The current Russian aggression against Ukraine has also led to a conflict around old “concepts,” says Tsvily.
 Thieves in law - authoritative representatives of organized crime - have the right to interpret them in a specific situation through the so-called written “runs”.
 One of these “thieves,” Sergei Lysenko, known as Lera Sumskoy, who has been living abroad in recent years, at the beginning of the full-scale invasion, called on the Ukrainian criminals to defend the state.
 “He argued this with another norm - the duty of an “honest thief” to strike in response to an attack,” explains Oleg Tsvily.

-However, the further participation of some “thieves in law” in the recruitment of Russian prisoners into the Wagner PMC and the Storm Z detachments was sharply criticized by other crime bosses, the specialized news agency Prime Crime reported, citing “runs” common within the criminal world.
+However, the further participation of some thieves in law in the recruitment of Russian prisoners into the Wagner PMC and the Storm Z detachments was sharply criticized by other crime bosses, the specialized news agency Prime Crime reported, citing “run-throughs” common within the criminal world.

 In February 2022, under the threat of a Russian offensive, the leadership of the Menskaya colony in the Chernihiv region released him and several dozen other convicts.
 Almost all of them immediately joined the terrorist defense units, but Kiladze was caught a few months later on the Romanian border and is being tried separately for escape.

 The mobilization of convicts is resisted not only by criminal authorities, but also by the leadership of correctional colonies, says Oleg Tsvily.
-“Financing of these zones depends on the number of prisoners; in addition, many of them work in domestic production, which brings considerable profits to the bosses,” says the human rights activist.
-He recounts prisoners' complaints about corruption: the administration allegedly demands bribes for filing applications for early release, hinting at future high "combat" rewards for serving on the front lines.
+“Funding for these zones depends on the number of prisoners; in addition, many of them work in domestic production, which brings considerable profits to the bosses,” says the human rights activist.
+He recounts prisoners' complaints about corruption: the administration allegedly demands bribes for filing applications for early release, hinting at future high "combat" for serving on the front lines.

 And yet the authors of the initiative to mobilize prisoners are full of optimism.
 Minister of Justice Denis Malyuska estimates the “mobilization potential” of the colonies at 20 thousand men and does not rule out reducing the restrictions on crimes committed in the future and even expanding the law to include convicted women.